 - 5 cloves of garlic finely minced

 - a pinch of red pepper flakes don’t worry it wont be spicy!

 - a healthy amount of fresh ground black pepper for plating

 - 1/4 cup of olive oil

 - sprinkling of fresh basil or fresh parsely optional

-- 1/4 cup of freshly grated Parmesan cheese for topping
+- 1/2 cup of freshly grated Pecorino Romano (or Parmesan cheese) for pasta and the topping

 - 1 cup of reserved pasta water see directions below

 - For the pasta, bring a large pot of water to a boil.
 While you are waiting for the water to boil for your pasta, finely mince up your garlic.

 - In a large saute pan over medium heat, add your olive oil and red pepper flakes.